The Research Team:

 Lai

-Feng Min (MEng project, 2000-2002)
+Feng Min (MEng project: 2000 - 2002)

 Function-based extension of VRML and X3D (FVRML/FX3D) allows for extending VRML and its successor X3D with practically any type of object’s geometry and sophisticated graphics appearances by defining the object’s geometry, appearance (color and 3D texture) and transformations with analytical formulas which are implicit, explicit and parametric representations used concurrently.
 Static and time-dependent shapes and operations can be defined.
 In contrast to the polygon-based models of VRML/X3D, function-based nodes greatly reduce the size of the models and provide an unlimited level of detail.
 Also, these nodes allow for using set-theoretic as well as any analytically-defined geometric operations which can be introduced by the user.
 FVRML/FX3D allows for its extending with any proprietary function-based models.
 The extension is developed for collaborative shape modeling as well as for building shared virtual worlds.